 Damned River

-1993 – “Wind is power, the grass, people.
+(1993) “Wind is power, the grass, people.
 When winds blow the grass bends.”
-Damned River is dedicated to Mariko, dance colleague in Kyoto, Japan
+Damned River is dedicated to Mariko, dance colleague in Kyoto, Japan.

-For eight weeks in the summer of 1993, Maida was in Japan dancing and primarily attending an international conference on the environment.
+For eight weeks in the summer of 1993, Maida was in Japan dancing and primarily attending an international conference on the environment held in Hokkaidō.
 During her stay, Maida learned that every major river in Japan had been dammed with the exception of one.
 There was a plan to dam that river.
 Environmentalists took a stand against damming that river as a symbol of destruction of the environment by the government and invested corporations.
 On her return to Washington, DC, Maida created Damned Rivers with undergraduate and graduate student dancers at The George Washington University as a tribute to all people globally committed to the environment as an essential consideration in all corporate, government, and personal decisions.

 Artists and Collaborators

-- Choreographer & Visual Design
+- Concept, Choreographer, Visual Design

-- Musician/Composer
+- Music/Composers

-- Costume and Object Design
+- Costume and Object Design.
+Boots, White Face Makeup

 - Costume Execution

-- Video Designsks
+- Video Designs

 - Video_Live Feedback on Stage